0xack13/Learning-Go/Readme.md

-# A Simple Wine API in Go
+# A Simple Go API with a Wine Dataset

 ## Available Endpoints
 - GET /status